Shinde-Bharat/EMS/README.md

 ## 📋 Introduction
 Hello there! 😊
-This is a simple university project for a database course.
+This is a simple Diploma  project for a database course.
 The project features a basic UI and SQL commands, developed with the help of YouTube, Google, GitHub, Stack Overflow, and free templates found online.

 ## 💼 Features